Market Research - Where to Find the Market Information You Need

 Knowing what to look for and how to find the information you need are two very different things.
 The staff of The Business Link are very willing to work with you to identify the market research information you need and to locate information that will assist you.

 However, to assist you in your market research activity we have created a list of some the key market research resources that we are aware of.
 Most of the print resources listed below are available at The Business Link resource centre.
 Some of these items may also be available at Alberta libraries.
 If you have any questions about the resources listed below, please call 780-422-7780 or 1-800-272-9675, or send us an e-mail.
-Our resource catalogue is also available online for you to refer to identify additional business sources.

 Market Research Resources